 5. Fully embrace and migrate to the cloud

-Many companies that are on Office 365 haven’t fully embraced the cloud.
-They are still hesitant or resource and time constrained to completely move their documents and applications to the cloud.
-Office 365 has strong security.
-Also, the benefits of the cloud often outweigh your worries and time it takes to move to the cloud.
+Many companies that already are on Microsoft Office 365, haven’t fully embraced the cloud.
+They are still hesitant or resource and time-constrained to completely move their documents and applications to the cloud.
+Microsoft Office 365 has strong security.
+Also, the benefits of the cloud often outweigh your worries and the time it takes to move to the cloud.
 So, spend the time and investment to fully move to the cloud, and reap the benefits of storing everything in one secure place, having your teams communicate and collaborate on one common platform, reducing your overhead, operating more efficiently, and saving time on updating computers, finding documents, and maintaining your in-house security and infrastructure.
 Also, Microsoft FastTrack can provide resources and tools needed for your migration to the cloud.
 You may even qualify for a personal remote assistant.

 6. Use it as a launch point for your mobile workforce

-More and more companies have employees that work in different locations, have flexible work from home arrangements, travel frequently, and have work life balance needs so that they can work at anytime from anywhere.
-It has become more important than ever for companies to provide the tools to accommodate its ever growing mobile workforce to not only meet changing workforce needs, but also to improve your business productivity and stay in line with the competition.
+More and more companies have employees that work in different locations, have flexible work from home arrangements, travel frequently, and have work-life balance needs so that they can work at anytime from anywhere.
+It has become more important than ever for companies to provide the tools to accommodate their ever-growing mobile workforce to not only meet changing workforce needs but also to improve your business productivity and stay in line with the competition.

-Encourage your staff to use the mobile solutions that are offered through Office 365.
+Encourage your staff to use the mobile solutions to get the most out of office 365 business investment.
 Once they do, they will have access to all documents, policies, calendars, and directories no matter where they are or what device they are using.
-They can access applications, collaborate with colleagues or clients who are hundreds of miles away, and attend meetings from anywhere and on any device.
+They can access applications, collaborate with colleagues or clients who are hundreds of miles away and attend meetings from anywhere and on any device.

 7. Simplify your IT Management

-8. Increase employee usage and adoption of Office 365 Tools
+8. Increase employee usage and adoption of Microsoft Office 365 Tools

-An obvious one, but the more your employees use the Office 365 tools, the greater the benefit.
-Office 365 tools improve communication, collaboration, and productivity, but you can’t maximize these results if employees are not fully utilizing these tools together.
-Below are some general tips on how to increase usage and adoption of Office 365.
+An obvious one, but the more your employees use the Microsoft Office 365 tools, the greater the benefit.
+Microsoft Office 365 tools improve workplace communication, collaboration, and productivity, but you can’t maximize these results if employees are not fully utilizing these tools together.
+Below are some general tips on how to increase usage and adoption of Microsoft Office 365.

-- Phased approach – Before implementing or deciding on an Office 365 tool to use, be clear on the goals you seek to achieve.
-For example, are you using Yammer to generate more ideas, keep everyone in the know, or to improve the speed and quality of communication?
-Divide your overall goal into chunks of manageable phases, each with its own focus – communications, training, forms routing /processing, and project /task management.
-Start with pressing needs and pain points, and the associated Office 365 tool and feature to help you address these needs.
+- Phased approach – Before implementing or deciding on which Microsoft Office 365 tool to use, be clear on the goals you seek to achieve.
+For example, are you using Yammer to generate more ideas, keep everyone in the know, or improve the speed and quality of communication?
+Divide your overall goal into chunks of manageable phases, each with its focus – communications, training, forms routing /processing, and project/task management.
+Start with pressing needs and pain points, and the associated Microsoft Office 365 tool and feature to help you address these needs.

 Another approach is that rather than promoting the product or tool to all, select a group that has the highest need for a particular tool, such as collaborating on documents.
 Then continue to adopt the tool group by group so you can better manage and monitor success.

-- Training – It’s a good idea to demonstrate the features and uses of Office 365 to the users so that they know how to navigate the system to get the most out of it from the get go.
+- Training – It’s a good idea to demonstrate the features and uses of Microsoft Office 365 to the users so that they know how to navigate the system to get the most out of it.
 You could hold group training and learning sessions or simply send short how-to videos online that your employees can watch when they have the time.

-If you want to learn more on how you can get more out of your Office 365 or need help in achieving any of the points above, feel free to email us email@example.com.
+If you want to learn more on how you can get the most out of office 365 business investment or need help in achieving any of the points above, feel free to email us at email@example.com.
 We are here to help.